Dearly Beloved: MCK tribute to Kenny Le May at his memorial in LA 4/23/16

 And man……..this thing called life gets pretty hard sometimes, don’t it?

-But we can’t ever let that thing called life get so hard, that we can’t get together to try to honor a man who really seemed to know how to live it right, right?
+But we can’t ever let that thing called life get so hard, that we can’t get together to honor a man who really seemed to know how to live it right, right?

-For any of those here who don’t know me my name is Matt Koelling.
+For those here who don’t know me my name is Matt Koelling.

 I’m a friend of Kenny’s.

-Yesterday I was on my way back here to LA from Philly from another funeral this week but knew today that I was gonna be getting up here to speak.
+Yesterday I was on my way back here to LA from Philly from another funeral this week, but knew today I was gonna get up here to speak.

-So given that most who know me may agree that I can at times be prone to “terminal verbosity”, on the plane flight back last night figured I’d write Kenny a note since this past month or so is now the longest gap over the past 10-15 years since we hadn’t been in contact so figured I’d try to read it to you all here:
+Since many who know me might say I can be prone to “terminal verbosity”, on the flight back last night, figured I’d write Kenny a note, since this past month is now the longest gap over the past 15 years we hadn’t been in contact, so I’m gonna read it to you all here: